thoughtbot/factory_bot/GETTING_STARTED.md

 ### Build strategies

-In factory\_bot 5, associations default to using the same build strategy as their parent object:
+Starting with factory\_bot 5, associations default to using the same build strategy as their parent object:

 ```ruby